-4.3 Mobile Homes
+4.4 Mobile Homes

-4.3a No mobile home shall be allowed within the Town of Ashland without a permit issued by the Building Inspector.
+4.4a No mobile home shall be allowed within the Town of Ashland without a permit issued by the Building Inspector.

-4.3b Mobile homes placed or replaced within the Pemigewasset Overlay District must be installed upon a permanent foundation.
+4.4b Mobile homes placed or replaced within the Pemigewasset Overlay District must be installed upon a permanent foundation.

-4.4 Mobile Home Parks
+4.5 Mobile Home Parks

-4.4a No mobile home park shall be constructed on less than 10 acres of land.
+- 4.5a No mobile home park shall be constructed on less than 10 acres of land.
 No mobile home park shall be permitted within the Pemigewasset and Squam Overlay Districts.
-In all other zones, mobile home parks shall be permitted only by Special Exception.

-4.4b A mobile home park not served by town sewerage and water shall conform to the regulations of the New Hampshire Water Supply and Pollution Control Commission.
-4.4c A separate, clearly defined site shall be provided for each mobile home.
-Each site shall have minimum area of 10, 000 square feet in the Village Residential Zone, Commercial Zone and sewered portions, and a minimum area of 30,000 square feet in the rural Residential Zone and unsewered portions of the Industrial-Commercial Zone.
-4.4d Each mobile home site shall be provided with off-street parking of 400 square feet.

-4.4e A usable area of no less than 1,000 square feet per mobile home site shall be set aside and maintained for joint use of all the occupants of the mobile home park.

-4.4f Within the minimum 10 acres, but in addition to requirements stated in 4.4c and 4.4e A 35 foot buffer strip shall be maintained along all boundaries and public roads.
+In all other zones, mobile home parks shall be permitted only by Special Exception. - 4.5b A mobile home park not served by town sewerage and water shall conform to the regulations of the New Hampshire Water Supply and Pollution Control Commission. - 4.5c A separate, clearly defined site shall be provided for each mobile home.
+Each site shall have minimum area of 10, 000 square feet in the Village Residential Zone, Commercial Zone and sewered portions, and a minimum area of 30,000 square feet in the rural Residential Zone and unsewered portions of the Industrial-Commercial Zone. - 4.5d Each mobile home site shall be provided with off-street parking of 400 square feet. - 4.5e A usable area of no less than 1,000 square feet per mobile home site shall be set aside and maintained for joint use of all the occupants of the mobile home park. - 4.5f Within the minimum 10 acres, but in addition to requirements stated in 4.4c and - 4.5g A 35-foot buffer strip shall be maintained along all boundaries and public roads.
 Within this space a dense visual screen of suitable shrubs and trees 6 feet or more in height shall be provided.
-Such open space shall not be built upon, paved, nor used for parking.

-4.4g All roadways shall be constructed and maintained by the mobile home park owner in conformance with Ashland road standards, unless adequate provision has been made for on-going maintenance and repair.

-- 4.5 Recreational Camping Parks Within the Pemigewasset and Little Squam Overlay Districts, the following standards shall apply: - 4.5a The minimum area shall be 5 acres.

-4.5b A 35 foot landscaped buffer strip shall be maintained along all perimeters of the park, except that along the riverfront the buffer strip shall be 75 feet wide.
+Such open space shall not be built upon, paved, nor used for parking. - 4.5h All roadways shall be constructed and maintained by the mobile home park owner in conformance with Ashland road standards, unless adequate provision has been made for on-going maintenance and repair. - 4.6 Recreational Camping Parks Within the Pemigewasset and Little Squam Overlay Districts, the following standards shall apply: - 4.6a The minimum area shall be 5 acres. - 4.6b A 35-foot landscaped buffer strip shall be maintained along all perimeters of the park, except that along the riverfront the buffer strip shall be 75 feet wide.
 Within this space, a dense visual screen of suitable shrubs and trees 6 feet or more in height shall be provided.
-Such open space shall not be built upon, paved, nor used for parking.

-4.6 Home Occupation Any use that is customarily conducted within a dwelling by the inhabitants thereof, which is secondary to the use of the dwelling for residential purposes.
+Such open space shall not be built upon, paved, nor used for parking. - 4.7 Home Occupation A home occupation is any use that is customarily conducted within a dwelling by the inhabitants thereof, and the use of a portion of a dwelling or portion of_an accessory building must be clearly secondary and incidental to the said dwelling and subordinate to the primary use of the premises as a residence.
+It must not change the character of the building or the character of the neighborhood.
+[Amended March 10, 2020]

 A home occupation shall not be interpreted to include dining facilities, lodging or transient housing, convalescent homes, mortuary establishments, garbage and waste hauling services, animal hospitals or kennels, or similar uses.
+A home occupation may include, but not be limited to, a licensed professional office, business office, arts and crafts, instruction services, agricultural, and other products.